 Under the modified accrual basis of accounting, revenues are recognized in the accounting period in which they become both measurable and available to finance expenditures of the current period.
 Generally, revenues are considered available if they are collected within 60 days after fiscal year end.
 If revenues are not subject to accrual, they are recorded when received in cash.
 The primary revenue sources, which have been treated as susceptible to accrual, are property tax, sales tax, intergovernmental revenues and other taxes.
-Expenditures are recorded in the accounting period in which the related fund liability is incurred.
+Expenditures are generally recorded in the accounting period in which the related fund liability is incurred.

-Unavailable revenues arise when potential revenues do not meet both the "measurable" and "available" criteria for recognition in the current period.
-Unearned revenues arise when the government receives resources before it has a legal claim to them, as when grant monies are received prior to incurring qualifying expenditures.
-In subsequent periods when both revenue recognition criteria are met or when the government has a legal claim to the revenues are removed from the balance sheet and the revenues are recognized.
+Unavailable revenues arise when potential revenues do not meet both the "available" criteria for recognition in the current period.
+Unearned revenues arise when the Authority receives resources before it has a legal claim to them, as when grant monies are received prior to incurring qualifying expenditures.
+In subsequent periods when the recognition criteria is met or when the government has a legal claim to the resources, these unavailable revenues are removed from the balance sheet and the revenues are recognized.